Dedham, Massachusetts: Roads

 There are over 550 named streets in Dedham, and it continues to grow.
 Street names are assigned by the Select Board.
 There are 16 different street suffixes in use.
 The longest street is High Street, with 3.5 miles in Dedham, (Note: High Street is about 7 miles from its start in East Dedham Square to its end in Westwood.
 Washington Street has 2.6 miles in Dedham, but is 27 miles from Boston to Walpole.) and the shortest is a tie between Kings Court and Redwood Court, both about 60 feet long.

-The very first the first street in Dedham to be laid out with house lots on either side, as opposed to simply being a road to connect one farm to another, was Church Street.
+The first street in Dedham to be laid out with house lots on either side, as opposed to simply being a road to connect one farm to another, was Church Street.
 (Note: It was known at the time as New Street.)
 It was laid out by Rev. William Montague from the Colburn Grant.
 Norfolk Street was next, followed by School street.
 (Note: Norfolk Street was originally known as Cross Street, and School Street was originally Back Street.)

 In the 1800s, West Street turned south at what is today Burgess Lane and continued to Westfield Street.
 After Route 128 was built, it severed several roads in the area.
 That portion of West Street became Burgess Lane in the north and Schoolmaster Lane in the south.
 The portion of Westfield Street west of the highway became known as Country Club Road, named for the Dedham Country and Polo Club.

 Many streets were named for famous Dedhamites: